artifacthealth/hydrate-mongodb/README.md

 * Like an entity, an embeddable is **not** required to have a parameterless constructor.
 When an embeddable is deserialized from the database, the constructor is not called.
 This means the internal state of an embeddable must fully represented by it's serialized fields.
+* If the [Immutable](https://artifacthealth.github.io/hydrate-mongodb/globals.html#immutable) decorator is specified on an Embeddable class, the original document for the Embeddable is cached and used for serialization.

 <a name="Types"></a>
 ### Types